c2dc/iplite-sbseg2022/nuttx/boards/arm/sama5/sama5d3x-ek/README.txt

   Only messages that have IDs that match the CONFIG_SAMA5_CANn_ADDRn when both the received and the configured address are masked by CONFIG_SAMA5_CANn_MASKn will be accepted.
-For example, if the mask is all ones, then only messasges with exact address matches will be accepted; if the mask is all zeroes than any address will be accepted.
+For example, if the mask is all ones, then only messages with exact address matches will be accepted; if the mask is all zeroes than any address will be accepted.